 The next day, we hike up to one of these churches.
 Fortunately for me, it isn’t Abuna Yemata Guh, which can only be accessed by climbing a sheer rock face using ropes and well-worn footholds.
-But the hour-long hike up to Abuna Abraham Debre Tsion is nothing to sneeze at.
-I’m grateful for Haile, a local student who’s been hired to assist me on the steep, narrow path, skittery with loose dirt.
-Sure-footed, I am not.
+But the hour-long hike up to Abuna Abraham Debre Tsion, on a steep, narrow path, skittery with loose dirt, is nothing to sneeze at.

 The view from the top is extraordinary, and the church itself is astonishing – every inch of its ceilings, walls, and archways seems to be decorated with geometric carvings and paintings of doe-eyed saints.
 Most precious of all is a hand-painted book in the shape of a circular fan, dating from the 15th century, which the priest displays to us with pride.